carrol23/pacificsdm/README.md

 The scripts have been updated as packages such as maptools, rgdal and enmsdm have been deprecated.
 Updated on the 30th of November 2023.

-This repository is a part of a PhD research project undertaken at the Univeristy of Newcastle.
+This repository is a part of a PhD research project undertaken at the Univeristy of Newcastle with funding support from SPREP MISCCAP project.